 Corporate legal departments can extend their research capabilities without adding headcount or expensive subscriptions.

 Non-lawyers can understand their legal obligations and review contracts before signing—while recognizing when professional counsel is needed.
+Our free contract generator is a great starting point.

 Everyday people facing legal issues can research their rights and options before deciding whether to hire an attorney.
+Tools like our personal injury settlement calculator and alimony calculator can help you understand your situation before consulting an attorney.

 When evaluating CaseText alternatives, consider these critical factors: